novarto-oss/sane-dbc/CONTRIBUTING.md

 # Coding guidelines

 If this is your first contribution, browse around the code to acquaint yourself with the coding style.
-We follow common sense and functional programming principles.
+We aim to follow common sense and functional programming principles.
 In addition, since you are working on a very minimalistic library, code must be bloat-free and not obviously non-performant.